JasperFx/wolverine/docs/tutorials/getting-started.md

 registers `IMessageBus` as a scoped service inside your application's DI container as part of the `UseWolverine()` mechanism.
 :::

-Alright, let's talk about what's going on up above:
+Alright, let's talk about what we wrote up above:

-1. I integrated Wolverine into the new system through the call to `IHostBuilder.UseWolverine()`
+1. We integrated Wolverine into the new system through the call to `IHostBuilder.UseWolverine()`
-2. I registered the `UserRepository` and `IssueRepository` services
+2. We registered the `UserRepository` and `IssueRepository` services
-3. I created a couple [Minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0) endpoints
+3. We created a couple [Minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0) endpoints

 See also: [Wolverine as Command Bus](/guide/in-memory-bus)